 A stiff hip can also be a cause for the piriformis syndrome.

-As mentioned before your piriformis muscle serves many of your hip movements.
-When you have a stiff hip the muscle has to work harder to move your hip because of bigger resistance.
-This will lead to overuse of the muscle resulting in the piriformis syndrome.
+Your piriformis muscle takes part in many movements your hip can make.
+When you have a stiff joint, the tissue has to work harder to move your hip due to higher resistance.
+The increased power will lead to overuse of the muscle resulting in the piriformis syndrome.

 One of the main reasons for developing a stiff hip is hip arthritis.
-This means that the cartilages in your hip joint disappear.
-The lack of cartilage results in less mobility of your hip joint.
+Hip arthritis means that the cartilages in your hip joint disappear — the lack of cartilage results in less mobility of your hip joint.

 How long does piriformis syndrome last?